chromium/chromium/docs/transcripts/wuwt-e02-dchecks.md

 00:39 PETER: So a CHECK and a DCHECK are both sort of things that make sure that what you think is true is true.
 Right?
 So this should never be called with an empty vector.
 You might add a CHECK for it, or you might add a DCHECK for it.
-And it's sort of similar to a search, which you may have hit during earlier programming outside of Chrome.
+And it's sort of similar to asserts, which you may have hit during earlier programming outside of Chrome.
 And what it means is when this line gets hit, we check and see if it's true.
 And if it's not true, we crash.
 DCHECKs differ from CHECKs in that they are traditionally only in debug builds, or local development builds, or on our try-bots.
 So they have zero overhead when Chrome hits stable, because the CHECK just won't be there.

 01:24 SHARON: OK.
-So like if the D stands for Debug.
+So I guess the D stands for Debug.
 That make sense.

 01:28 PETER: Yeah.
 I want debug to turn into developer, because now we have them by default if you're no longer - if you're doing a release build, and